 A Passion for Female Entrepreneurs Worldwide

-I left CWE and Babson to help my elderly mother in Southern California in 2007.
-The move led me to the Inland Empire Women’s Business Center (IEWBC).
-I advised small business owners in Lake Arrowhead, Big Bear City, and the Inland Empire on marketing practices.
+I left CWE and Babson to help my elderly mother in Southern California.
+The move led me to launching the Realizing a Vision Conferences with the first one at Vanguard University.
+While I worked on the growth of the conferences and developing the Girls’ C.E.O.
+Connection I began writing my book.
+However it began as a recipe book for businesses high school girls might want to launch.
+Through a friend in Los Angeles I met the executive director of the Inland Empire Women’s Business Center.
+From that introduction I began counseling women entrepreneurs with the Inland Empire Women’s Business Center (IEWBC).
 That was the beginning of a relationship that’s lasted over 10 years.
 Since the pandemic began I have worked remotely as a workshop leader and business counselor for the Coachella Valley Women’s Business Center (CVWBC).

 2019 DataBird Business Journal included me as one of its 250 Inspiring Female Entrepreneurs.

 I have been the Colorado Ambassador for WED/Women’s® Entrepreneurship Day since 2017 and would like to see a statewide summit in November 2022.

 Girl’s C.E.O.
 Connection with Mentoring and Coaching